 • Contact information - Current email, mailing address & phone

-7. Films not in English MUST be subtitled in English.
+8. Films not produced in English MUST be subtitled in English.

-9. If the submitted film does not play, TEFF will make an attempt to contact the applicant based on the information supplied.
+10. If the submitted film does not play on FilmFreeway, TEFF will make an attempt to contact the applicant based on the information supplied.
 If a replacement is not available, the film will be disqualified without refund.

 Overall Rating